ritabratamaiti/ASD-ML-API/README.md

 # ASD_Detect
 This Android App is used to demonstrate RapidML's use cases.
-It was created using the RapidML (built on top of Scikit-Learn, Flask and TPOT among others) Python library for web API creation, and [Thunkable](https://thunkable.com/#/) for android app creation.
+It was created using the [RapidML](https://github.com/ritabratamaiti/RapidML) Python library for web API creation, and [Thunkable](https://thunkable.com/#/) for android app creation.